-Refinement of resource availability is focused on two levels.
-The first level entails additional inventory plot measurement to improve volume estimates for the regrowth resource.
-The inventory must be conducted consistent with the principles of inventory processes used in FRAMES (Forest Resource and Management Evaluation System) and includes improved estimates of regrowth site quality classification and area.
-This inventory must be supplemented by progressive refinement of harvesting area exclusions and refinement of FRAMES' parameters such as the tree defect and tree availability models for the regrowth resource.
-SFNSW will consult with NPWS and DUAP on the terms and conduct of the FRAMES assessment.
+Refinement of resource availability is focussed on two levels.
+The first level entails additional inventory plot measurement to improve volume estimates at SFNSW\ Regional level.
+This program is underpinned by funding of \$500,000 per year for five years as part of the Forest Agreement package.
+The inventory must be conducted consistent with the principles of inventory processes used in FRAMES (Forest Resource and Management Evaluation System).
+This inventory must be supplemented by progressive enhancement at the regional level of modifier models in FRAMES.
+This is achieved by the progressive refinement of harvesting area exclusions and refinement of FRAMES' parameters such as the tree defect and tree availability modifier models using locally specific data to replace RFA Regional average modifier models.
+SFNSW\ will consult with NPWS\ and DUAP on the terms and conduct of the FRAMES assessment.
+Following the FRAMES refinement SFNSW\, NPWS\ and DUAP will consult on appropriate spatial scales for reporting actual yields against the FRAMES estimate.
+Annual reporting to Parliament will then be at that spatial scale.